plenoptic-org/plenoptic/docs/index.rst

 Models, Metrics, and Model Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Portilla-Simoncelli texture model, [Portilla2000]_, which computes a set of image statistics that capture the appearance of visual textures (description at '<https://www.cns.nyu.edu/~eero/texture/>'_).
 - Steerable pyramid, [Simoncelli1995]_, a multi-scale oriented image decomposition.
 Images are decomposed with a family of oriented filters, localized in space and frequency, similar to the ``Gabor functions'' commonly used to model receptive fields in primary visual cortex.